Feneg/z3-tracker/README.md

 ![Dungeons](screenshots/dungeons.png)

 Everything should be self-explanatory.
-Left-click and right-click the various objects to activate, deactivate, increase of decrease them.
+Left-click and right-click the various objects to activate, deactivate, increase or decrease them.
 Certain items are grouped together on the same spot.
 These reflect their grouping in the game's item menu.
-Some functionality in the dungeon tracker is only available under certain settings.
+Some functionality in the dungeon tracker like key counting is only shown when certain settings are selected.

-Note that marking a dungeon as completed is not required to mark any locations dependent on the pendant/crystal of this dungeon (e.g. Master Sword Pedestal, Ganon's Tower) as available.

 Crystal requirements can be set at the bottom right of the dungeon tracker window.